Lavender Wreath Workshop

 Extreme Farming

-We tend to jump into the deep end when embarking on new adventures, and farming is no different.
-When we moved back to the States from living overseas, I was literally Googling “how to be a farmer” on the flight to Maryland.
-We got the B&B up and running in 2020, and this year is…
+We tend to jump into the deep end when starting new adventures, and farming has been no exception.
+When we moved back to the States after living overseas, I was literally Googling “how to be a farmer” on the flight to Maryland.
+We had a vineyard in mind from the beginning, but along the way…

-It’s cold and gray.
-Winter is quite chilly in our old farmhouse, so we bundle up in sweatshirts and spend lots of time by the wood stove in the evenings.
-I have also spent lots of time buying flower seeds for next spring.
-Soooo many flower seeds!
-Talking to Jeff, drinking a bottle of our…
+It’s cold and gray, and winter feels especially chilly in our old farmhouse.
+We bundle up in sweatshirts and spend most evenings gathered around the wood stove, soaking in the warmth.
+I’ve also spent an impressive amount of time buying flower seeds for next spring—soooo many flower seeds.
+Somewhere between talking things through with Jeff…

 What a Difference a Year Makes!